adambard/learnxinyminutes-docs/perl6.html.markdown

 # this also works as a shortcut for `0..^N`
 ^10; # 0..^10

-# This also allows us to demonstrate that Perl 6 has lazy arrays :
+# This also allows us to demonstrate that Perl 6 has lazy arrays, using the Whatever Star :
 my @array = 1..*; # 1 to Infinite !
 say @array[^10]; # you can pass arrays as subscripts and it'll return an array of results
                  # this will print "1 2 3 4 5 6 7 8 9 10" (and not run out of memory !)
+# Note : when reading an infinite list, Perl 6 will "reify" the elements it needs, then keep them in memory
+# They won't be calculated more than once.

 # Warning, though : if you try this example in the REPL and juste put `1..*`,
 # Perl 6 will be forced to try and evaluate the whole array (to print it),
-# so you'll end with an infinite loop
+# so you'll end with an infinite loop.

 ## * And, Or
 3 && 4; # True.
 Calls `.Bool` on `3`